cake-contrib/Cake.Issues/docs/docs/blog/posts/2021-08-31-cake-issues-markdownlint-v1.1.0.md

 ## Support for markdownlint-cli JSON format

 Since version 0.28.0 markdownlint-cli supports a `--json` option to output result in JSON format.
-This version adds support for this format through the [MarkdownlintCliJsonLogFileFormat] alias.
+This version adds support for this format through the [MarkdownlintCliJsonLogFileFormat]{target="_blank"} alias.

 ## Provide column information

-This release of Cake.Issues.Markdownlint enhances the [MarkdownlintCliLogFileFormat] to provide column information if reported by markdownlint.
+This release of Cake.Issues.Markdownlint enhances the [MarkdownlintCliLogFileFormat]{target="_blank"} to provide column information if reported by markdownlint.

 ## Recipe packages